JS55CT/GeoKMLer/README.md

 ## Overview

-GeoKMLer provides a straightforward API to parse KML files and convert them into a GeoJSON FeatureCollection.
+GeoKMLer / GeoKMZer provides a comprehensive API to parse, extract, and convert KML/KMZ files into a GeoJSON FeatureCollection.
 It is suitable for use in geographic data visualization and web mapping applications.

 ## Features

-- **Convert KML to GeoJSON**: Supports points, linestrings, polygons, and multigeometries.
+- **Convert KML to GeoJSON**: Supports points, linestrings, polygons, and multigeometries through GeoKMLer.
+- **Extract KML from KMZ**: Unzip and read KML files from KMZ archives using GeoKMZer.
 - **Handle Extended Data**: Converts KML `<ExtendedData>` elements into GeoJSON properties.
 - **Robust XML Handling**: Efficient parsing and normalization of XML data.
 - **No External Dependencies**: Lightweight and easy to integrate into various projects.

 ## Usage

-To use GeoKMLer, create an instance of `GeoKMLer` and use its methods to perform conversions from KML strings to GeoJSON objects.
+GeoKMLer / GeoKMZer makes it easy to work with both KML files directly and KMZ archives.
+Here’s how you can use these tools in your application:

-### Example
+### Example for GeoKMLer

 ```javascript
 var geoKMLer = new GeoKMLer(); // Create a new instance of GeoKMLer